Redefine the Limits

 We need people to set these limits because we often don’t know what is good for us.

-Societies need limits, or we are lawless and savage.
-Laws keep us all safe:
+Societies need limits or we become lawless.
+Laws keep us safe:

 “Don’t kill.”